BOOK CONTACT

 Moderate

-Laser Tattoo removal at Dr MediSpa
+Why Laser Tattoo removal at Dr MediSpa?

 The Q-switched laser produces an intense, focused beam of light into the pigment (colour) used in the tattoo.